Le Mans, Sarthe tourism & sightseeing

 The Le Mans tourist information office is sited in the Maison du Pilier rouge.
 In recent years work has taken place to restore the woodwork of the timbered houses to their original colours.
 As well as the red pillared house there are others with timbers painted in blue and green.

 The presence of many timbered slats in the houses along with intricate stonework denotes a bourgeoise house, i.e. the home of one of the wealthier inhabitants of the medieval city.

 Saint Julien cathedral

 The highlight is the St Julien cathedral which was built between the 11th and 15th centuries.
-It is a mixture of styles because of the time taken to build it and is one of the largest in France.
+It is a mixture of styles because of the long time taken to build it and is one of the largest cathedrals in France.

-At the main entrance of the cathedral is a stone menhir which was raised by the prehistoric people who lived here in 4000-5000 BC.
-The menhir which became a pagan symbol for fertility was saved from destruction by Saint Julien who came to Le Mans in the 4th century.
+At the main entrance of the Le Mans cathedral you can see a stone menhir which was raised by the prehistoric people who lived here in 4000-5000 BC.
+The menhir which became a pagan symbol for fertility was saved from destruction by Saint-Julien who came to Le Mans in the 4th century.

 Opposite Le Mans cathedral on the Place du Cardinal Grente is the Bishop’s house, a lovely 16th century building and next to it the Pilgrim’s house, also 16th century.

-Within the old town is the museum of Reine Berengere where you can see pictures and maps of the old Le Mans as well as popular art of the region.
+Within the old town you van visit the museum of Reine Berengere where you can see pictures and maps of the old Le Mans as well as popular art of the region.